top of page

 That's why the Juneau Independent launched its monthly photo contest in October 2025, accepting submissions of moments that bring joy to Southeast Alaskans.
 Editor Mark Sabbatini and Managing Editor Jasz Garrett judge photos.
 Winners are notified at the beginning of each month.
 Submit photos through the form below after reading the submission guidelines.
 Email jasz@juneauindependent.com with questions.

-January's theme can be open to interpretation, but it's suggested that you share photos of the silence the snow brings to revel in the New Year.
-How are you beginning a resolution or appreciating making it through another year?
+February's theme can be open to interpretation, but it's suggested that you share photos of what you love about Southeast Alaska.

 Submission Guidelines